Protect Your Garage Floor

 Proper surface preparation is critical to the success of all SEAL-KRETE coatings.
 The surface should be clean, dry, sound and free of dirt, dust, oil, wax and grease.
 You may need an oil stain remover such as Krud Kutter Oil Grabber to lift stubborn oil stains.
 Pressure washing is recommended.

-Concrete must have cured for a minimum of 30 days.
+Bare Concrete: Concrete must have cured for a minimum of 30 days.
 Etch smooth-finished concrete (such as basement or garage floors) with a concrete etching solution like SEAL-KRETE Clean-N-Etch.
 Note: If etching with muriatic acid the area must be neutralized before proceeding.

-For use over one-part water-based coatings only; not recommended over acid-based stains or oil-based coatings.
+Painted Surfaces: For use over one-part water-based coatings only; not recommended over acid-based stains or oil-based coatings.
 Freshly painted surfaces must have cured for a minimum of 72 hours.
 Paint must be sound (not blistering or peeling).
 Existing painted surfaces should be cleaned with a solution of Trisodium Phosphate (TSP) and water.
 Rinse well and allow to dry.

 Step 2: Apply Sealer